s5y-ux/s5y-ux/README.md

 ### 📫 How to reach me:
 Email: josephshumaker11@gmail.com

-🔭 I’m currently working on Personal Portfolio and a Premium Java plugin
+🔭 I’m currently working on a Personal Portfolio and a Premium Java plugin

 🌱 I’m currently learning Spigot, C#, and Java